WinMine360/wplacePOverlay/README.md

 - Add the last 2 numbers of the .png path **as one separate entry** to your config.json
 - Example: `https://backend.wplace.live/files/s0/tiles/1100/670.png` => `[ ["1100","670"], ... ]`

+### Install Python
+- Install Python.
+Search it up, I completely forgot how to install it with my stuff.

 ### Install packages
 - Install Pillow and curl_cffi using `pip install Pillow` and `pip install curl_cffi`.

 ### Run server
-- Execute main.py in python
+- Execute main.py in Python.
+Typically opening up the CMD in the root folder and using `python main.py` will do the job.
+If not, complain to me.
 - It will calculate the overlay and start an http server, which serves it to your browser
 - Keep this running while you want to use the overlay